AriyanMLZM/cheat-sheet/nextNote.md

   make a costume error boundary to catch the errors within each routes.
 - loading.tsx
   make a costume suspense based loading for each page.
+- not-found.tsx
+  make a costumed not-found page that renders on 404 errors.

 ## Metadata